slouc/setting-up-spark/README.md

     .setMaster("[SPARK_ADDRESS]")

-(you can see your `SPARK_ADDRESS` when you navigate to Spark console on http://localhost:8080; in my case it was `spark://sinisas-mbp-2:7077`, as seen in the screenshot.
+(you can see your `SPARK_ADDRESS` when you navigate to Spark console on http://localhost:8080; in my case it was `spark://sinisas-mbp-2:7077`, as seen in the screenshot)

 Also, if you removed the "provided" part in the `build.sbt`, now is the good time to bring it back, otherwise you will see tons of errors talking about duplicate versions.